COMP4350-Team2/Backend/docs/sprint_1_worksheet.md

 ### During Development

 Every time a refactor or change is made, developers are to test the code they added.
 Developers run the tests in a local environment.
 For the backend, the team chose to run the integration and unit tests.
-For the front end, manual acceptance tests are to be run for the feature being worked on.
+For the frontend, manual acceptance tests are to be run for the feature being worked on.
 All this must be done before making a Pull Request (PR) to main.

 ### During Code Review